NBISweden/elixir_evaluation_evaluation/docs/methods.md

-A literature search is performed to find out the history of the current ELIXIR evaluation questions, with a focus on answering the subquestions:
+A literature search is performed to find out the history of the current ELIXIR evaluation questions, with a focus on answering the following sub-questions:

 - How were these evaluation questions developed?
 - By which criteria where the best questions selected?